tardate/LittleArduinoProjects/Kraft/OneHertz/README.md

-# #xxx One Hertz!
+# #786 One Hertz!
 A most annoying clock

 How to turn a cheap quartz clock mechanism into perhaps the most annoying cuckoo clock ever: flashing LEDs, nodding snowman, and a tick-tock chime every second.
 Made for the 2025 Hackaday One Hertz Challenge.